MicrosoftDocs/Hololens/hololens/hololens-release-notes.md

 For more information about applying provisioning packages during OOBE please continue reading [here](hololens-provisioning.md#apply-a-provisioning-package-to-hololens-during-setup).

+This information can be found later [here.](hololens-provisioning.md#auto-launch-provisioning-from-usb)

 ### Auto-confirm provisioning packages in OOBE
 - Automated process allowing for less user interaction, when the Provisioning Package page is displayed it will automatically apply all packages listed.

 When the provisioning main screen comes up, OOBE will count down 10 seconds before automatically starting applying all provisioning packages.
 Users can still confirm or cancel within this 10 seconds after verifying the packages they expected.

+This information can be found later [here.](hololens-provisioning.md#auto-confirm-provisioning-packages-in-oobe)

 ### Automatic provisioning without using UI
 - Combined automatic processes for reduced device interactions for provisioning.